By now, nearly everyone knows about GDPR and how it completely changed the way the world views privacy rights.

 One of the most frequently vocalized challenges of the GDPR is its ambiguity.
 Much of the GDPR is written to be vague and open-ended, providing little clarity on the roles and responsibilities of the data controller.

-For example, the law states that organizations are only allowed to process data when it’s “necessary,” but offer little guidance on what is and isn’t deemed necessary.
+For example, the law states organizations only can process data when it’s “necessary,” but offer little guidance on what is and isn’t deemed necessary.
 Another example is the broad and confusing definition of personal data.
 The GDPR defines this as any information relating to an individual’s private, public, or professional life.
-This means that personal data can be anything from medical records and financial information to pictures and posts taken from social media.
+Personal data can be anything from medical records and financial information to pictures and posts taken from social media.

 GDPR Compliance Requirements

-As one of the most comprehensive pieces of legislation passed in the EU in recent times, the GDPR covers a wide range of security and privacy requirements.
-Below is a GDPR overview and some best practices for maintaining compliance.
+As one of the most comprehensive laws passed recently, the GDPR covers a wide range of security and privacy requirements.
+Following is a GDPR overview and some best practices for maintaining compliance.

-Keep in mind that this information in this post is for educational purposes only.
+Keep in mind this information is for educational purposes only.
 It is not intended to be legal advice.
-Always consult a lawyer who specializes in GDPR compliance and can assist you with following compliance regulations with your specific circumstances in mind.
+Always consult a lawyer who specializes in GDPR compliance to assist you with following compliance regulations for your specific circumstances.

-Under the GDPR, organizations that process personal data are required to follow these seven principles:
+Organizations that process personal data are required to follow these seven GDPR principles:

-- Accuracy: Personal data must be accurate and kept up to date.
-Organizations are required to take all reasonable measures to ensure inaccurate data is corrected
+Personal data must be accurate and kept up to date.
+Organizations must take all reasonable measures to correct inaccurate data

-Data processing is also considered lawful for one of the following scenarios:
+In addition, data processing is considered lawful for one of the following scenarios:

 - To ensure the performance of a contract between the data subject and the data controller